ControlSystemStudio/phoebus/app/alarm/Readme.md

 This is a Kafka message demonstration using a 'test' topic.
-It is not required for the alarm system setup but simply meant to learn about Kafka or test connectivity.
+It is not required for the alarm system setup but simply meant to learn about Kafka or to test connectivity.

     # Create new topic
     kafka/bin/kafka-topics.sh  --zookeeper localhost:2181 --create --replication-factor 1 --partitions 1 --topic test